Exploration of the existence and implications of a light scalar meson nonet using effective chiral Lagrangian models

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Black, Deirdre Margaret, "Exploration of the existence and implications of a light scalar meson nonet using effective chiral Lagrangian models" (2001).
 Physics - Dissertations.
-Paper 56.
+56.